Lethalz/ZetV2/Reference/Books/Managed Services in a Month.md

 	-So even if you decide to part ways you still get paid commision for as long as they are a customer to said service

 OTP you earn a much larger commision at the beginning.

+Bundle all your offerings into one big bundle

+exchange mail, storage on a server, spam filtering, anti-virus and RMM

+#### Hosted Servers

+This is Hosting the server needs of a company off-prem on another company's infrastructure.

+Normally done using Windows Server Or a Linux-based server.

+> [!note]+ Note
+> All the server maintenance and upkeep (I.e Patching updating security monitoring) but be accounted for.

+*All of this can be automated for a easier workflow*.

+#### Hosted Services